 Cleaning is a doddle too.
 Just use warm water with a squeeze of washing up liquid to keep your worktop in immaculate condition.

-In terms of style, concrete worktops come in a surprisingly wide range of colours thanks to the addition of various pigments during the construction process.
+In terms of style, concrete worktops come in a surprisingly wide range of colours thanks to various pigments during the construction process.
 They can also be cut to various thicknesses, allowing for a sleek, minimalist look or a heavy-duty, solid effect.

 Although polished concrete can take some heat, it’s best to avoid placing hot pans straight onto the worktop.
-Another point to consider is that concrete, being hefty, will require cabinets that are strong enough to support the weight over a long period of time.
+Another point to consider is that concrete, being hefty, will require strong enough cabinets to support the weight over a long time.

 Polished concrete worktops come in at around £45–£110 PSF.